Our Board

 Maria Henneman has been appointed chair of the board of the Rathenau Instituut by Ingrid van Engelshoven, Minister of Education, Culture and Science, effective June 1, 2021.

 Henneman gained renown as a journalist and presenter at the NOS Journaal and later as editor-in-chief of the current affairs programme 'Netwerk'.
 Since leaving journalism in 2004, she and her consultancy agency Henneman Strategies have focused on providing strategic communication and policy advice to companies, non-profit organisations and (local) government.
 She has also held numerous advisory and board positions, including at Radboud University and the Innovatieplatform.
-Since 2016, she has been chair of the Gender & Health programme committee at ZonMw.
+Henneman is trained as a historian and still regularly conducts reconstruction research.

 Prof. Dr. M.N.C.
 Aarts

-Noelle Aarts is professor of socio-ecological interactions and director of the Institute for Science in Society (ISiS) at Radboud University.
+Noelle Aarts is emeritus professor of socio-ecological interactions, Institute for Science in Society (ISiS) at Radboud University.

 Noelle Aarts (born 1957) is director of the Institute for Science in Society (ISiS) at Radboud University.
 She studied Biology and Cultural Anthropolgy and obtainted her PhD in 1998 at Wageningen UR with a doctoral thesis on the communication between the government and farmers about controversial nature and nature policy in the Netherlands.
 Before she was appointed professor Socio-Ecological Interactions at Radboud University in 2017, she was professor Communication and Change in Life Science Contexts at Wageningen UR.
 Noelle Aarts’ research focuses on the meaning of everyday conversations on tracks of complex change involving nature, human-animal relations and the use of land.